Devnarayan: Shri Devnarayan Katha

 Madanji has been growing up with his father Tejaji Gurjar.
 Bhunaji, whose name has been changed to Khanderav, has been adopted by the Rana himself.
 But once the cousins realize their true origins, they join up with Devnarayan to launch an assault against the Rana.
 Before the final encounter takes place, Devnarayan releases his herd of 980,000 cows and buffaloes in the royal fields in order to destroy the Rana's crops.
 In the end, the cousins catch up with the Rana who is trying to escape.
 He is beheaded by Devnarayan's bow-string.
 But when Devnarayan sees that Bhunaji is sad over the death of his foster father, he revives the Rana only after Chochu Bhat has extracted the Bagaravats' revenge from the Rana's stomach.
 Thereafter Devnarayan instructs the revived Rana to establish the city of Udaipur, which according to the narrative is named after one of Devnarayan's names, Ud.Bhagwaan Dev Narayan was born on Shanivaar, Saptami Shukla Paksh of Maagh month and the year was Vikrami Samwat 968 (911 AD).
 Bhagwaan Dev Narayan lived a very short life of 31 years on earth.
 He went to BaikunthDhaam on Akshya Tritiya Shukla Paksh of Baisakh month in Vikrami Samwat 999 (942 AD).
-This was the time when Samrat Mahedra Pal divided his vast Empire between his two sons and loyalty of Gurjar feudatories like Gurjar Chauhans, Gurjar Parmars, Gurjar Chandillas etc. were divided.
+This was the time when Samrat Mahedra Pal divided his vast Empire between his two sons and loyalty of Gurjar feudatories like Chauhan Gurjars, Gurjar Parmar Gurjars, Chandilla Gurjars were divided.

-Ultimately around 915AD Samrat Mahi Pal established himself on the throne of the Gurjar Empire but a great clan of Bagarawat Chauhans of Gurjars was already sacrificed due to this division of loyalties of various feudatory kings and their vassals to these two Gurjar Pratihar Princes.
+Ultimately around 915 AD.
+Samrat Mahi Pal established himself on the throne of the Gurjar Empire but a great clan of Bagarawat Chauhans of Gurjars was already sacrificed due to this division of loyalties of various feudatory kings and their vassals to these two Gurjar Pratihar Princes.

 After Devnarayan has accomplished taking revenge on the Rana, he decides to depart to Baikunth (heaven).
 But his Queen Pipalde requests him not to leave her childless.
 A boy Bila and a girl, Bili are born to her.
 Bili is quick to realize her father's divinity.
 But Bila is stubborn and refuses to acknowledge his father's authority.
 After many unhappy incidents including being befallen by leprosy, Bila begins to realize the divine power of his father.
 He then agrees to look after Devnarayan's very first shrine and become Devnarayan's first priest from which the lineage of priests follow.
 Then, having established a place of worship, a lineage of priests, and a community of devotees, Devnarayan finally returns in his celestial chariot to Baikunth.